opsani/servo-k8s-multijob/README.md

 POD\_NAMESPACES a comma-separated list of namespaces to watch.
 If not set, "default" is assumed.

+OPTUNE\_APP\_ID the location of a string value in the pod object that is recognized as the 'application ID'.
+This is specified as a filepath-like string.
+Each path element is a map key or array index to use in a sequence to descend to the required value.
+A path element in the form [key] is used to search an array containing maps in the form {"name":k, "value":v} (as used in the container spec's 'env' object).
+The default is: `"spec/containers/0/env/[JOBID]"`.

 ## Example configuration for running in a k8s deployment

 The `example/` directory contains files that can be used to configure and run the daemon as a deployment on your k8s cluster.